ShankarPendse/MetaHeuristics/README.md

 # MetaHeuristics
-This repository will be used for solving the Lab exercises and assignments that were assigned during the Master's course in AI
+This repository will be used for solving NP-Complete/NP-Hard problems

 This readme will be updated with details of all the codes that will be uploaded

 # TSP.py and it's description is as below: